Marketing experiments: First 11k traffic month + email shocker

 For the first time ever, we cracked the 11k mark with 11,823 visitors, with a real boost in numbers coming from the 10th onwards.
 This co-incided with the release of our first infographic called LinkedIn 5 Minute Marketing Plan.
 Thanks to Rob Mondolo for the design and Selina Power for the content.
 We are very close to 1,000 hits for that post.
 It has spurred the release of a subsequent infographic “Instagram 5 Min Marketing Plan for Beginners“.

-The plan now is to submit the infographic to different websites.
+The marketing experiment now is to submit the infographic to different websites.
 This is an experiment to see what impact it has on backlinks and visibility.

 Online leads at 564